 I really wish I had gotten the chance to meet Don.
 From everything I’ve learned about him, and heard about him from those who knew him best, he was a living example of great American character.
-But I left State College after that visit with Maralyn feeling a bit like I had gotten a chance to know him, and part of that was through his “Little Red Book,” a set of leadership mantras.
-I hope any Penn Staters who come across this list will feel like they got a chance to “meet” Don, too.
+But I left State College after that visit with Maralyn feeling a bit like I had gotten a chance to know him, and part of that was through his “Little Red Book,” a set of leadership principles:

 - Spend your free time with positive people.

 - Don’t take yourself too seriously.
 You really are not indispensable.